-We have a boat licence customer support team that is out and about on our canals and rivers, constantly working to tackle licence evasion.
+Our boat licence customer support team is out and about on our canals and rivers, constantly working to tackle licence evasion.

 For seven years in a row the licence evasion rate has stayed below 5%.
 This is calculated following the national boat check, which logs all boats during the month of March.
 Any boat which cannot be identified or has an expired licence is recorded as an evader, even if the licence only expired in February.